 My favorite HYSA is Ally Bank but do your research and choose one that works for you.
 I love Ally for many reasons but especially their buckets feature so check it out.

 You can still keep an amount you are comfortable with in your traditional bank but I don’t recommend keeping too much there.
 I personally keep around $550 in that account but if you need a little more that is fine.

 The bulk of your savings should be in a HYSA and labeled with specific goals.
 The Ally buckets feature allows you to allocate money to specific goals within one account which is why I love Ally.

 You can also track manually either in excel or paper/pen.
-I have a free sinking fund tracker in my free resources so make sure to check it out.
+I have a free sinking fund tracker in my free financial refresh workbook so make sure to check it out.

 PSA: It is not really saving money if you keep pulling money from your savings account.